-In part two, we are going to look at visibility of conversion points and device optimisation, and how these can impact web lead generation.
+In part two, we are going to look at the visibility of conversion points and device optimisation, and how these can impact web lead generation.
 So let’s jump in!

 How are your forms formatted?